GMLC-TDC/HELICS/docs/installation/windows.md

    if you need MPI support.
 5. *Optional* Install
    [SWIG](http://www.swig.org/download.html)
    if you wish to generate the interface libraries, appropriate build files are included in the repository so it shouldn't be necessary to regenerate unless the libraries are modified.
 If you want to generate the MATLAB interface a modified version of swig is necessary see [MATLAB Swig](../introduction/matlab).
 For Matlab, Python 3, and Java swig is not necessary.
-For Octave, Python2, and CSharp swig install is necessary.
+For Octave, Python2, and C\# swig install is necessary.
 The simplest way to install swig is to use [chocolatey](https://chocolatey.org/) and use
    ```
    choco install swig
    ```
    from windows power shell.
 6. Open a Visual Studio Command Prompt, and go to your working directory.
 7. Make sure *CMake* and *git* are available in the Command Prompt.
     If they aren't, add them to the system PATH variable.

 Getting and building from source: